Hagb/groebner_proj/README.md

 These tools help us manage development, track formalization progress, and guide future contributors.

-## Installation
+## Build

-To use this project, you’ll need to have Lean 4 and its package manager `lake` installed.
+To use this project, you'll need to have Lean 4 and its package manager `lake` installed.
 If you don’t already have Lean 4 set up, follow the [Lean 4 installation instructions](https://leanprover-community.github.io/get_started.html).

 Once Lean is installed, you can clone this repository and build the project: